angelo-munoz/aws-certification/aws-solutions-architect-associate/ec2.md

 aws s3 rb $bucket
 ```

-Your webpage will now display `hello!`
+Your webpage will now display `hello!!`

 ### Troubleshooting
-If you try to overwrite the file using the `echo` command like the example below and get a bash error, open the file with `nano` and manually edit and save.
+While SSH'd in, if you try to overwrite the file using the `echo` command like the example below and get a bash error, open the file with `nano` and manually edit and save.
 ``` bash
 echo "<h1>hello!!</h1>" > /var/www/html/index.html
 ```